ashim-mahara/agterm/README.md

-# llm-term
+# AGTerm
-Terminal for LLMs
+Terminal for Agents